tc39/proposal-cancelable-promises/Cancel Tokens.md

 For the one performing asynchronous work, who will accept an already-existing cancel token, there are three relevant APIs:

-- `cancelToken.requested`, which returns a boolean specifying whether cancelation has been requested (by the creator's associated `cancel` function)
+- `cancelToken.reason`, which returns either undefined if cancelation has not been requested, or an instance of `Cancel` given the cancelation reason if it has
 - `cancelToken.promise`, which allows registration for a callback when cancelation is requested, fulfilled with a `Cancel` instance constructed when calling the associated `cancel`
 - `cancelToken.throwIfRequested()`, which will automatically `throw` the stored `Cancel` instance if cancelation is requested (or do nothing otherwise)